 This panel at the T3 photo fair and festival, organised by AWARE, will highlight the active role of women in photography in Korea and Japan from the 1960s, focusing on the practices of the pioneering artists Ishiuchi Miyako -present at the event – and Park Young-sook, whose work will be presented by art historian Kim Hong-hee.

-The panel will be preceded by a presentation of AWARE’s mission, its research programs—including Women Artists in Japan: 19th – 21st century and Traces of the future: Japanese Women Photographers changing the perspectives of their time—as well as its digital tools, which are designed to provide reliable, high-quality information to anyone interested in the arts, including professionals such as curators, researchers, and educators, for use in the development of their own projects.
+The panel will be preceded by a presentation of AWARE’s mission, its research programs—including Women Artists in Japan: 19th – 21st century and Traces of the future: Women Photographers from Japan—as well as its digital tools, which are designed to provide reliable, high-quality information to anyone interested in the arts, including professionals such as curators, researchers, and educators, for use in the development of their own projects.

 Pratical information